dirtbirb/segmenteverygrain/README.md

 The original manual editing interface has been modified to facilitate:

-- Increased FPS, especially with high grain counts
+- Increased FPS (using blitting), especially with high grain counts
+- Large images, by displaying a downscaled version of the original
 - Using the same interface to create, delete, merge, and measure grains
 - More control over grain detection, including a selection box and arbitrary numbers of foreground/background prompts
 - A toggleable info box to display information about the last-selected grain